 Trust Services provides fiduciary related services, including asset management and custodial services to individual and corporate clients.
 Assets held by Trust Services are not assets of the Company, except for cash deposits held by the Bank, and accordingly, are not included in the consolidated financial statements.
-Assets under management totaled \$7,900,000,000 and \$6,300,000,000 for the years ended December 31, 2015 and 2014, respectively.
+Assets under management totaled \$8,500,000,000 and \$7,900,000,000 as of December 31, 2016 and 2015, respectively.
 During the course of discharging its respective responsibilities for each client, Trust Services is subject to a number of federal and state regulatory bodies and associated rules governing each type of account.
 Trust Services is regulated by the Federal Reserve Bank of St. Louis and the Illinois Department of Financial and Professional Regulation.